5 ways for your business to be HR ready for Christmas

 4. The Christmas Party Minefield

 Christmas parties are always a contentious issue.
-If you are going to have one in line with local restrictions, when will you have it?
+If it is safe to have one in line with local restrictions, when will you have it?
 Who will organise it?
 Who will pay?
 Now is the time to start to make these decisions if you haven’t already.
 If you are not going to be able to have a Christmas party this year, will you do something else to celebrate the end of what has been a challenging year?

 Christmas time can be fun for everyone at work, but it can be a risk when it comes to managing unacceptable employee conduct after someone has a few drinks too many.
 Remind your staff that workplace policies on behaviour apply at all work-related functions, even if they are held off-site.
 A timely email reminder leading up to the Christmas party is a great idea.
 And if you haven’t conducted any training on Workplace Bullying and Harassment for a while, now may be the time to schedule some.